 - Failure to receive W2 credit for any course is not recorded on the student’s transcript;

-- The degree of proficiency needed to receive W2 credit is based on those traits of successful writing listed below in “Expectations for the Writing Intensive (W2) Courses,” borrowed (with permission) from Saint Mary’s College, Notre Dame.
+- The degree of proficiency needed to receive W2 credit is based on those traits of successful writing listed below in the learning outcomes, borrowed (with permission) from Saint Mary’s College, Notre Dame.

 We want to encourage our students to complete at least one writing intensive course in their major.
 Moreover, we want to encourage them to complete the W2 course in the junior or senior year.
 The space between completing the W1 requirement and enrolling for W2 requirement should give them an opportunity to develop their writing skills, to acquire content in their discipline, and to develop a stronger motivation for writing well in their discipline.